Mercedes-Benz W201: Evolution I

-With the debut of the BMW M3 Sport Evolution, the 190 E's direct competitor, it became obvious that the 2.5-16V model needed a boost in power in order to achieve better performance than its competitor.
+With the debut of the BMW M3 Evolution 2 in March 1988, the 190 E's direct competitor, it became obvious that the 2.5-16 needed a boost in power in order to remain competitive.
 In March 1989, the 190 E 2.5-16 Evolution debuted at the Geneva Auto Show.
 The Evo I, as it came to be called, had a new rear spoiler and wider wheel arches.
 Many changes were made to under-the-skin components such as brakes and suspension.
 The car featured an adjustable suspension system allowing the ride height to be adjusted from an interior switch.
 All were intended to allow the Evolution cars to be even more effective around a track.

 The Evo I's power output is similar to the 195 or 204 PS of the "regular" 2.5-16.
 However, it had a redesigned engine of similar capacity but most importantly, a shorter stroke and bigger bore which would allow for a higher rev limit and improved generation of power.
 Additional changes stretch to improved rotating mass, improved lubrication system along with improved cam timing.
 Cosworth also list a project code "WAC" for the development of the short-stroke Evolution engine.